Dianna Riley Beasley

 Anthony Colombo

-On March 2, 2019 at age 83, Anthony Colombo completed the biggest year of his career in the costume business.
-His company made more and bigger costumes for a broader audience than ever before.
+At age 83, Anthony Colombo completed the most successful year of his costume business, producing more elaborate designs for a wider audience than ever before.